wozjac/brackets-commander/README.md

 Installation
 ------------
-1. Download the ZIP file
+1. Download the ZIP file from [Releases](https://github.com/wozjac/brackets-commander/releases)
 2. Drag the file in the Extension Manager in Brackets

 Usage